 There are a number of shaving creams that are excellent but don’t quite pass all the criteria I have set for the best shave cream.
 I think they still deserve some love though, so here are some “the best of the rest” (again, in alphabetical order):

 Burke Avenue – Burke Avenue is getting a ton of “buzz” for its quality and performance.
 Many say the post-shave moisturization is exceptional, though it comes in a single (mild) scent.
 Here is Sharpologist’s article about the background of this product.

 Captain’s Choice – While I’ve found the scents of Captain’s Choice shave creams to be a bit inconsistent, performance has always been excellent (with lather stability being a stand-out).
 Check out a recent Sharpologist article that review’s Captain’s Choice’s take on Creed Aventus.

-DR Harris – Another old-school English shaving cream with interesting scents (Arlington is a personal favorite of mine) and they perform very well.
-I actually think their shaving soaps are even better than their shaving cream but the creams are still very good.
+DR Harris – Another old-school English shaving cream with interesting scents and they perform very well.
+Some think their shaving soaps are even better than their shaving cream but the creams are still very good.

 eShave seems to have come through a “rough patch” relatively unscathed.
-A few years ago I noticed they had cut back on their offerings and reformulated some of their products.
-But things seem to have stabilized and eShave shave creams are still excellent (I’m a fan of their White Tea scent–it’s also a favorite on Amazon).
+A few years ago they had cut back on their offerings and reformulated some of their products.
+But things seem to have stabilized and eShave shave creams are still excellent (their White Tea scent is very popular–it’s also a favorite on Amazon).